 History

-The giant grenadilla (Passiflora quadrangularis) is the fruit of a tropical liana.
-It is also called the barbadine in some Caribbean islands.
-It is native to South America or Central America.
-Its rather wild culture was present in the earliest times in an area between Mexico, Brazil and Peru.
+The giant grenadilla, whose scientific name is Passiflora quadrangularis, is the fruit of a tropical vine.
+It is also called the giant passionfruit.
+It originates from South America or Central America.
+Its mostly wild cultivation existed in ancient times in a region stretching from Mexico to Brazil and Peru.

-It would have arrived first in the English-speaking West Indies in particular in Barbados in 1750.
-Its introduction in the French Antilles would date from the end of the 19th century.
-Today giant grenadilla is present throughout the tropical region of the globe.
+It is believed to have first arrived in the English-speaking Caribbean, notably in Barbados, around 1750.
+Its introduction into the French West Indies likely dates from the late 19th century.
+Today, the giant grenadilla is found throughout the tropical regions of the world.

 Varieties

-There are many varieties of giant grenadillas and the total number is unknown.
-Moreover, giant grenadilla is considered a variety of maracuja or passion fruit.
-Also, it is a fruit that hybridizes easily with smaller strains.
+There are many varieties of giant grenadilla, and the total number is unknown.
+In fact, the giant grenadilla is considered a variety of passion fruit.
+It also hybridizes easily with smaller species.

-It is a rather large fruit, 12 to 15 cm wide and 10 to 30 cm long, oval in shape and pale green, or bright yellow, or even brown depending on the variety when it is ripe.
-His skin is thick.
+It is a fairly large fruit, measuring 12 to 15 cm wide and 10 to 30 cm long, oval in shape, and pale green, bright yellow, or even brown when ripe, depending on the variety.
+Its skin is thick.

-The vine is fast-growing, tall, coarse, herbaceous but woody at the base, resulting from a fleshy root that grows larger with age, and climbs trees to a height of 10-15 m or even 45 m in Asia.
-It has thick, 4-angled stems prominently winged at the angles, and axillary tendrils up to 30 cm long, flanked by leaf-shaped, oval, or ovate-lanceolate stipules 2 to 3.5 cm long, sometimes slightly toothed.
+The vine grows rapidly; it is large, coarse, herbaceous but woody at the base, arising from a fleshy root that thickens with age.
+It climbs trees to heights of 10–15 m, and even up to 45 m in Asia.
+It has thick stems with four prominent winged angles, and axillary tendrils up to 30 cm long, flanked by leaf‑like stipules, oval or lanceolate‑oval, 2 to 3.5 cm long, sometimes slightly toothed.

-The alternate leaves are broadly oval or oblong-oval, 8-15 cm wide and 10-20 cm long rounded or cordate at the base.
+The alternate leaves are broad, oval or oblong‑oval, 8 to 15 cm wide and 10 to 20 cm long, rounded or heart‑shaped at the base.

-The solitary and fragrant flowers, measuring up to 13 cm wide, have a bell-shaped calyx, the 5 sepals greenish or reddish-green on the outside, white, pink or purple on the inside.
-They have 5 white and pink petals, the crown filaments 2-row, purple and white below, blue in the middle and pinkish blue above, around the typical complex of pistil, style and stigma.
+The solitary, fragrant flowers, up to 13 cm wide, have a bell‑shaped calyx.
+The five sepals are greenish or reddish‑green on the outside and white, pink, or purple on the inside.
+They have five white and pink petals, and a two‑tiered crown of filaments—purple and white below, blue in the middle, and pinkish‑blue above—surrounding the typical complex of pistil, style, and stigmas.

-In the tropics, the fruit is used in the prevention or relief of scurvy, a disease caused by vitamin C deficiency and also for stomach ailments.
+In the tropics, the fruit is used to prevent or relieve scurvy, a disease caused by vitamin C deficiency, and also to soothe stomach ailments.

-The flesh is used as a sedative to relieve nervous headaches, asthma, diarrhea, dysentery, neurasthenia and insomnia.
+The pulp is used as a sedative to relieve nervous headaches, asthma, diarrhea, dysentery, neurasthenia, and insomnia.

-A leaf decoction is an anthelmintic (medicine that expels intestinal worms) and is used for skin conditions (pain or suffering).
+A decoction of the leaves is used as a vermifuge (a remedy that expels intestinal worms) and is applied in baths for skin conditions.

 Leaf poultices are applied for liver problems.